i-AmanRawat/anonymous/README.md

 ## LEARINGS

 - a schema is a configuration object for a model.
 Schemas do not allow you to read and write from MongoDB, that's what models are for.

+- i am storing all the anonymous message send to user in a message array which has collection of mesages as a document itself

+- if user wants to fetch messages then one could think of dumping all the messages directly but that's not a optimized solution rather built a aggregation pipeline to